 Bone Therapeutics is committed to implementing the highest processes and standards of corporate governance, while ensuring that its business model is relevant, efficient and cost effective to the Company and its investors.

-The Board of Directors is made up of the Chairman, eight non-executive Directors (five of which are independent) and two executive Directors.
+The Board of Directors is made up of the Chairman, eight non-executive Directors (six of which are independent) and two executive Directors.

 Damian Marron is an experienced life sciences executive with a successful track record of value creation through public and venture capital financing, portfolio planning and turnaround, M&A, licensing agreements and research and marketing collaborations.
 He has particular competencies in cell therapy, immuno-oncology and orphan diseases.
 Damian served most recently as Chief Executive Officer of Agalimmune and has also served as Chief Executive Officer of TxCell, a France-based specialist in personalised T-cell immunotherapies, where he led the Company’s IPO on Euronext Paris.
 As Chief Executive Officer of Trophos, France, he helped raise EUR 34 million in financing and positioned the company for a subsequent acquisition by Roche for EUR 700 million.
 Damian Marron also served as Executive Vice President, Corporate Development, for NiCox, where he supported the CEO in financing rounds raising over EUR 175 million.

-Pr.
-Roland Baron is professor at the Harvard Medical School, Endocrine Unit, Massachusetts General Hospital, and Head of the Division of Bone and Mineral Research and Chair of Oral Medicine at the Harvard School of Dental Medicine from January 2008.
-He received his DDS and PhD degrees from the University of Paris, France.
-From 1977 to 2007, Pr.
-Roland Baron was a professor in the departments of Orthopaedics and Cell Biology at Yale University School of Medicine.
-From 1994 to 2002, he also held the position of Vice President and Head of the Bone Diseases Group at Hoechst Marion Roussel and then Aventis.
-In 2002 he founded ProSkelia, a small pharmaceutical company devoted to the discovery and development of new drugs for bone and hormonal dependent diseases.
+Roland Baron is professor at the Harvard Medical School, Endocrine Unit, Massachusetts General Hospital, and Head of the Division of Bone and Mineral Research and Chair of Oral Medicine at the Harvard School of Dental Medicine since January 2008.
+He received his DDS and PhD degrees from the Medical School at the University of Paris, France.
+From 1977 to 2007, Roland Baron was a professor in the departments of Medicine, Orthopaedics and Cell Biology at Yale University School of Medicine.
+From 1994 to 2002, he held the position of Vice President and Head of the Bone Diseases Group at Hoechst Marion Roussel and then Aventis.
+In 2002, he founded ProSkelia, a small pharmaceutical company devoted to the discovery and development of new drugs for bone and hormonal diseases.
 He has held the positions of President and Chief Scientific Officer of ProSkelia and then ProStrakan, until April 2006.
-He is the founder and current Editor-in-Chief of BONE, the Official Journal of the International Bone and Mineral Society.
-Pr.
-Baron has published over 300 scientific papers in the field of bone biology and bone diseases.
+He is the founder and past Editor-in-Chief of BONE, the Official Journal of the International Bone and Mineral Society until 2006.
+Roland Baron has published over 330 scientific papers in the field of bone biology and bone diseases.

 Chris Buyse has over 30 years’ experience in international finance and financial management.
-He holds a Master’s degree in Applied Economics from the University of Antwerp and an MBA from the Vlerinck School of Management in Ghent.
-From August 2006 to 2014, Chris was CFO and Director of ThromboGenics NV, a biotechnology company listed on NYSE Euronext Brussels.
+He holds a Master’s degree in Applied Economics from the University of Antwerp and an MBA from the Vlerick School of Management in Ghent.
+From August 2006 to June 2014, he was CFO and Director at ThromboGenics NV, a biotechnology company listed on NYSE Euronext Brussels.
 Before joining ThromboGenics, he was CFO of CropDesign, where he coordinated the acquisition by BASF in July 2006.
-Prior to joining CropDesign, he served as finance manager WorldCom/MCI Belux, and CFO and CEO ad interim of Keyware Technologies.
-Before, Chris kept positions in finance at Spector Photo Group, Suez Lyonnaise des Eaux and Unilever.
-He is currently managing partner of Fund+ NV and holds a Director position in several private companies.
+Prior to joining CropDesign, he served as finance manager of WorldCom/MCI Belux, and CFO and CEO ad interim of Keyware Technologies.
+Before, he held positions in finance at Spector Photo Group, Lyonnaise des Eaux (Suez) and Unilever.
+He is currently managing partner of Fund+ NV and holds a Director position in several private and public companies.

-Paul Magrez is a Medical doctor and computer scientist with more than 20 years of experience in diagnostics (personalized medicine), clinical biology, biotechnology (vaccines), and pharmaceutical industries.
+Paul Magrez is a medical doctor and computer scientist with more than 30 years of experience in diagnostics (personalized medicine), clinical biology, biotechnology (vaccines), and pharmaceutical industries.
 His experience mainly resides in the development of business plans, the search for private and public funding and the business & commercial development.
-After working at UCB as Data Management R&D Manager from 1988 to 1992, he moved on to GSK, to take position as Information Resource Director (from 1992 to 1997) and Executive Director Business Operations (from 1997 to 2001).
-In 2001, he became the COO and CEO ad interim of Innogenetics until 2007, when he took position as CEO of Biomedical Diagnostics in Paris.
-From 2009 to 2011, he was CEO and Chairman at BARC.
-In 2011, Paul founded his own consulting firm in support of SMEs and start-ups, Paul Magrez BVBA.
+After 15 years in large pharmaceutical companies (UCB, SB, GlaxoWellcome, GSK), in different executive positions, he became CEO of several companies in the field of biotechnology (Innogenetics), in-vitro diagnostics (Biomedical Diagnostics in Paris) and clinical biology (Pasteur CERBA).
+In 2011, Paul Magrez founded his own consulting firm in support of SMEs and start-ups, Paul Magrez BVBA.
 In 2015, together with three other partners, he founded a life sciences investment fund: FUND+.

-Thierry François (permanent representative of Magenta Tree BVBA) holds a Master’s degree of Science in Engineering and Management from the Solvay Brussels School of Economics and Management (ULB), as well as Guberna certificates.
+Thierry François holds a Master’s degree of Science in Engineering and Management from the Solvay Brussels School of Economics and Management (ULB), as well as Guberna certificates.
 He is also a CFA charterholder and a Certified Financial Analyst (EFFAS).
-With more than 20 years of experience in corporate finance, sell side equity research and private equity, he is a true expert in financial analysis, with a strong background in competitive strategy, financial and legal structuring, and business valuation.
-He started his career in 1993 as a university trainee at the BNP Paribas Fortis Bank (Generale de Banque at the time), and worked his way up to corporate research officer (1994-1997).
+With more than 20 years of experience in corporate finance, sell-side equity research and private equity, he is a true expert in corporate governance and asset management.
+He started his career in 1993 as a university trainee at the BNP Paribas Fortis Bank (Générale de Banque at the time), and worked his way up to Corporate Research Officer (1994-1997).
 He then moved on to Vermeulen-Raemdonck (part of ING Bank), where he served as a senior financial analyst.
-In 2000, he returned to Fortis Bank, to take the position as director equity research (2000-2004) and later as head of investment analyst (2004-2011).
-Since, he operated as an independent investment professional, for companies such as Korys, Sofindev II and III, and Re-Vive Brownfield Fund II.
-Finally, he is the founder and owner of Magenta Tree.
+In 2000, he returned to Fortis Bank, to take the position as Director Equity Research (2000-2004) and later as Head of Investment Analysts (2004-2011).
+Since, he operates as an independent investment professional for companies such as Econopolis, Korys, First Retail International 2 and Re-Vive Brownfield Fund II.
+He is the founder and owner of Magenta Tree.

-Mr. Lienard has over 15 years of national and international sales and marketing experience in the pharmaceutical industry.
-Prior to joining Bone Therapeutics, Mr. Lienard worked at Lundbeck, where he acted as Managing Director for Belgium and Luxemburg and was vital to the launch of several products.
+Thomas Lienard has over 15 years of national and international sales and marketing experience in the pharmaceutical industry.
+Prior to joining Bone Therapeutics, Thomas Lienard worked at Lundbeck, where he acted as Managing Director for Belgium and Luxemburg and was vital to the launch of several products.
 He led a team of up to 80 employees, generating over EUR 50 million in sales.
-Before his position at Lundbeck, Mr. Lienard worked at Eli Lilly and Company, where he held various positions in sales and marketing in Europe and the US, including Sales Director Belgium in 2010.
-Mr. Lienard started his career in 1999 as consultant at McKinsey & Company.
-Mr. Lienard graduated from Solvay Brussels School of Economics and Management as Master in Business Engineering in 1999 and obtained a Master of Business Administration (MBA) from Harvard Business School in Boston in 2004.
-Mr. Lienard joined Bone Therapeutics in 2015 as Chief Business Officer in charge of activities regarding business development and strategic planning and was appointed CEO in October 2016.
+Before his position at Lundbeck, he worked at Eli Lilly and Company, where he held various positions in sales and marketing in Europe and the US, including Sales Director Belgium in 2010.
+Thomas Lienard started his career in 1999 as consultant at McKinsey & Company.
+He graduated from Solvay Brussels School of Economics and Management as Master in Business Engineering in 1999 and obtained a Master of Business Administration (MBA) from Harvard Business School in Boston in 2004.
+Thomas Lienard joined Bone Therapeutics in 2015 as Chief Business Officer in charge of activities regarding business development and strategic planning and was appointed CEO in October 2016.

-Mr. Goemaere is an experienced senior financial executive with over 25 years international business experience, the majority of which he spent within the biotechnology field.
-After graduating in applied economics from KU Leuven (Belgium) in 1987, he began his career at BP where he held various finance roles with increasing responsibility until leaving the Company in 1995, to join the Flanders Institute for Biotechnology (VIB) as CFO.
-Mr. Goemaere played a key role in the Institute's development from start-up to one of the world's leading research bodies in life sciences.
-In 2008, he moved to Devgen, a Belgium-based multinational agro-biotech company listed on NYSE Euronext Brussels, where he held the position of CFO for five years.
-Mr. Goemaere was instrumental in ensuring endorsement of Devgen in the financial markets and in the take-over of Devgen by Syngenta for €403 million.
+Wim Goemaere is an experienced senior financial executive with over 25 years international business experience, the majority of which he spent within the biotechnology field.
+After graduating in applied economics from KU Leuven (Belgium) in 1987, Wim Goemae began his career at BP where he held various finance roles with increasing responsibility until leaving the Company in 1995, to join the Flanders Institute for Biotechnology (VIB) as CFO.
+He played a key role in the Institute's development from start-up to one of the world's leading research bodies in life sciences.
+In 2008, Wim Goemaere moved to Devgen, a Belgium-based multinational agro-biotech company listed on NYSE Euronext Brussels, where he held the position of CFO for five years.
+He was instrumental in ensuring endorsement of Devgen in the financial markets and in the take-over of Devgen by Syngenta for €403 million.
 Furthermore, he played an important role into the company's business expansion in Asia.
 Wim Goemaere has been the financial director of Bone Therapeutics since 2013.